Saturday, February 1, 2025

 Pamela Spurdon

-Louis XIV in the courtyard of the Louvre, and an omnipresent giant ad.
+Louis XIV in the courtyard of the Louvre, and the kind of ad that hovers over the city since 2011.

 The Barricade of Rue de la Mortellerie, June 1848 by Ernest Meissonnier / zoom